| │ EER/WFR/Leaving │ Contacts │ Benefits │ Medicare │ Stock │ Pension │ Finance │ Career │ HP History │ Index │ | |

 ||

 Retiree/Dependent Checklist.
 Benefits, pension/401(k), more.
 If you know someone at HP or HPE who is dealing with possible layoff or retirement, or has recently left, send them this link.
-It has pragmatic advice collected from alumni who have gone through past cycles -- including actions to quietly take now, even if you don't expect to be leaving. https://www.hpalumni.org/leaving (No membership or login required.)
+Practical advice from alumni who have gone through past cycles -- including action to quietly take now even if not expecting to leave.
+Leaving HP or HPE (Public website.
+No password required.)
 Helping each other with life after HP/HPE.
-Updates and online forums with Q-and-A discussions on details of COBRA and retiree health benefits, transition to Medicare, stock, 401(k), pensions, and other financial issues.
-TechTalk.
+Forums and updates with Q-and-A discussions on details of COBRA and retiree health benefits, transition to Medicare, stock, 401(k), pensions, and other financial issues.
 Operated by volunteers.
 Not officially endorsed or supported.
-Join us.
+Join our forums.
 If formerly a regular, direct U.S. employee of HP or HPE -- or in the process of leaving.
-We welcome others who could benefit from our updates and online forums: spouses/partners, those receiving company benefits -- dependents, DEC and EDS retirees -- and heirs with HP/HPE-related stock.
+We welcome others who could benefit from our forums and updates: spouses/partners, those receiving company benefits -- dependents, DEC and EDS retirees -- and heirs with HP/HPE-related stock.
 No charge, thanks to HPAA's Supporting Members.
-Join at hpalumni.org/join (Updated May 13, 2023) 1.
+Join at hpalumni.org/join (Feb 3, 2024) 1.
 Official contact points There is useful information for all former employees on the official retiree websites -- including benefits, discounts, contacts, and change of address.
 HP (HP Inc.) contacts for former employees: HPAA's directory of HP contacts HPE (Hewlett Packard Enterprise Company) contacts for former employees: HPAA's directory of HPE contacts 2.
 HPAA member advice If leaving or recently left: ASAP Checklist.
-Pragmatic advice from HP/HPE alumni on what to do before losing access to company systems -- and in the following few weeks.
-Supplements the official HP/HPE checklists.
+Practical advice from HP/HPE alumni on what to do before losing access to company systems -- and in the following few weeks.
+Supplements the official checklists.
 Classification as a "retiree."
 If an employee left at 55 or older with at least 10 years of service, or left after 2010 with age-plus-years-of-service of at least 80, or left under an early retirement program -- HP and HPE generally classify the employee as "retired" -- regardless of how they left and whether or not they have any retiree benefits.
+(HPE also mentions "...or age 55 or older with at least 70 age-plus-service 'points' for equity grants.")
 This is reported to outside payroll and employment verification services, but doesn't seem to have any negative consequences.
 Inquiries from state Unemployment Dept. claims examiners go to a specific group in HR, which replies via letter.
 Over the years, members have reported that HP did not block their UI claims.
 To determine if you have any

 HP, HPE, or DEC retiree or dependent health benefits: